 Not everyone is enthusiastic about surrogacy, and it’s impossible to know what the rest of the world might think about your situation.
 You will be asked many questions along the way, so preparing answers in advance is often a good idea.

-If their opinion is negative, it may be that they simply don’t understand what surrogacy is all about.
-This can be an opportunity for you to explain why your partner has made this decision and what an incredible gift this is.
+When someone has a negative opinion, it can be an opportunity for you to explain why your partner has made this decision and what an incredible gift this is.

 Of course, you can’t change everyone’s minds.
 You’ll need to support your partner if she faces criticism and focus on what matters: the baby, the Intended Parents, and the future.
 Your agency will be on hand to help you every step of the way.

 If you’re thinking about becoming a surrogate – or your partner is – you’re in the right place!
-Family Source Consultants is one of the most well-known and respected surrogacy agencies in the US.
+Family Source Consultants is one of the most well-known and respected surrogacy agencies in the United States.
 Our expert team would love to hear from you!
 Contact us today!

 Staci Swiderski, CEO and owner of Family Source Consultants, has been a prominent leader in reproductive medicine for over two decades.
 Through her strategic vision and dedication, she has developed Family Source Consultants into a globally recognized agency specializing in comprehensive egg donation and gestational surrogacy services.
 Under Staci’s leadership, the agency has become a trusted partner for intended parents, surrogates, and egg donors worldwide, known for its rigorous standards, compassionate support, and commitment to excellence in third-party reproduction.